MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/hot-desking-teams-displays.md

 > [!Note]
 >
-> For hotdesking, we recommend the 'AllowConflicts' setting is set to '$False' on all resource mailboxes to ensure resources are booked exclusively for a single user's appointment.
+> For hot desking, we recommend the 'AllowConflicts' setting is set to '$False' on all resource mailboxes to ensure resources are booked exclusively for a single user's appointment.